This is not a NHPA Sanctioned Tournament. The Following Rules Apply to All Players.

 After the First Warning, if it is proven that a violation has occurred again, Offending Player’s team will be deducted a single point from their current game.
 If this happens a third time, the offending Player’s team will forfeit the game.

 There are many different ways of tossing a horseshoe and we’ll have all kinds at this event.
-Players May Not Cross the 37′ foul line before tossing the ‘shoe – what happens after the horseshoe is tossed means nothing.
+Players May Not Cross the 37′ foul line before releasing the ‘shoe – what happens after the horseshoe is released means nothing.
 Long follow-throughs, jumps, wiggles, screams, moans, beer drinking are all tolerated immediately after the toss.

 -Each player is allowed 2 warm-up pitches before the game.

 -A shoe-flip at the beginning of each game will determine which team goes first.

 – Pit Preparation and Maintenance

 Players are responsible for preparing one of the pits of their assigned courts before each game.
 This preparation includes sweeping the concrete surfaces and making sure the sand in the pit is consistent from front to back.
 Sand may be re-leveled during the game, without consent of the opponent.